PDF(69.7 KB) View with Adobe Reader on a variety of devices

 TFTP not trusted (phones do not accept signed configuration files and/or ITL files).

-Phone services might be affected.
+Phone services can be affected.

 Secure Session Initiation Protocol (SIP) trunks or media resources (Conference bridges, Media Termination Point (MTP), Xcoders, and so on) does not register or work.